rwxrob/zet/20220127163644/README.md

-# DO NOT BUY A MAC M1!
+# Do not But a Mac M1!

 Right now is an incredibly difficult time to make this decision.
 The direction of Apple and Google is to start using ARM for everything (the